Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 Who is building the Green Heart?

 The University of Birmingham is working in collaboration with award winning designers including: Churchman Landscape Architects, lighting specialists Speirs + Major, Associated Architects, Arup structural and civil engineers and Couch Perry Wilkes services engineers.
 These companies have been responsible for the completion of many large scale projects across the country including Greenwich National Maritime Museum, Nottingham Caste, The Tower of London, CBSO Birmingham, and the University’s very own new library and Aston Webb Student Hub.
+The project's key contractor is Willmott Dixon.

-When will Green Heart construction begin?
+When did Green Heart construction begin?

 Will building works disrupt campus life?